Keep up to date with events, download publications and resources, and book your school visits, campus tours and faculty-based activities.

 Learn more about our mathematics prerequisite and discover what specific courses it applies to.

 Achieving a certain ATAR isn't the only way to get into a preferred course at the University of Sydney.
-We also offer alternative pathway schemes that consider additional factors alongside academic results.
+We also offer admission pathways (previously referred to as "alternative entry") that consider additional factors alongside academic results.
 These might include their educational background, financial situation and motivation for choosing a particular course.

-If a student doesn't qualify for any of the schemes above, they can apply for a related course with a slightly lower ATAR cutoff and apply to transfer into their preferred course using their first-year university results (successful completion of 48 credit points).
+If a student doesn't qualify for any of the pathways above, they can apply for a related course with a slightly lower ATAR and apply to transfer into their preferred course using their first-year university results (successful completion of 48 credit points).

 Another option is graduate entry.
 Students could apply for a general undergraduate degree and combine it with a separate postgraduate qualification in their specific field of interest.